Do you feel the time ticking away?

 In one year, you cram in as many deductible expenses as possible.

-The goal is for your expenses to surpass the standard deduction amount and claim a larger write-off.
+The goal is for your expenses to surpass the standard deduction amount and claim a more significant write-off.

 This strategy could even help your state tax returns.